mooniak/stick-no-bills-font/README.md

 - `/sources/sfd` contains source `.sfd` files which opens in [FontForge](http://fontforge.github.io/en-US/).
 These files are under active developemnt.
 There might be some FontForge revision files around too.

-- See `/documentation` for screenshots, testing documents and specimens.
+- See `/documentation` for screenshots, corrospondance and testing documents.